 This perimeter wire indicates your lawn’s boundaries or at least the area you want to be mowed, and it will keep your mower inside the edges of this perimeter.
 In other words, this perimeter wire serves as a dedicated fence and demarcation line for your robot lawn mower.

-While most robot mowers move around your lawn in a random pattern, some models map out your lawn and move in straight lines to ensure that they don’t miss a spot.
+While most robot mowers move around your lawn randomly, some models map out your lawn and move in straight lines to ensure they don’t miss a spot.

 Are robotic mowers safe?

-If you have kids and pets, you may worry about robot lawn mowers possibly running over their feet or causing injuries with their propelling blades.
-But there is no need to because robot lawn mowers are generally safe.
-These automated grass-cutting machines feature safeguards that would keep you and your family away from danger.
-They are designed not only to give you convenience but also peace of mind.
+If you have kids and pets, you may worry about robot lawnmowers possibly running over their feet or causing injuries with their propelling blades.
+But there is no need to because robot lawnmowers are generally safe.
+These automated grass-cutting machines feature safeguards that keep you and your family from danger.
+They are designed to give you convenience and peace of mind.

 Robotic lawn mower: Safety mechanisms

 This is programmed to go around any obstacle and not over it.
-They come with a collision detection sensor as part of their navigation system, and this sensor prompts them to stop and turn if there’s an obstacle ahead.
-This sensor can detect walls, trees, bushes, flower beds, even kids and pets before the mower crashes against or comes into contact with them.
+They come with a collision detection sensor as part of their navigation system, which prompts them to stop and turn if there’s an obstacle ahead.
+This sensor can detect walls, trees, bushes, flower beds, and even kids and pets before the mower crashes against or comes into contact with them.

 Blades tucked well under the mower’s body

-There is typically plenty of clearance between the cutting blades and the chassis’s edge to ensure safety while the mower is working.
-So if your child suddenly places part of his or her foot under the edge of the mower before it could stop, the toes wouldn’t reach the blades because these blades are tucked pretty well underneath, right at the center portion of the mower.
+There is typically plenty of clearance between the cutting blades and the chassis’s edge to ensure safety while the mower works.
+So if your child suddenly places part of his or her foot under the edge of the mower before it can stop, the toes wouldn’t reach the blades because these blades are tucked pretty well underneath, right at the center portion of the mower.